Babine Lake: Fisheries

 The Babine River is the main sockeye salmon tributary of the Skeena.
 From the 1820s, the Hudson's Bay Company (HBC) procured large quantities of salmon from the Babines, who installed fishing weirs across this river and some of the lake tributaries.

 In 1825, the HBC acquired 44,000 salmon, which were transported over the Babine Portage to Fort St. James.
-Although the Babines consumed far more salmon than the HBC, both groups were dependant upon this staple.
+Although the Babines consumed far more salmon than the HBC, both groups were dependent upon this staple.
 In 1826, the HBC developed a fisheries strategy.

-As the canneries became established at the mouth of the Skeena increasing pressure on the government to stop the long established weir system at Nass Glee near present day Wit"at(Fort Babine) resulted in the Barricade Treaty of 1906.
+As the canneries became established at the mouth of the Skeena increasing pressure on the government to stop the long established weir system at Nass Glee near present-day Wit"at(Fort Babine) resulted in the Barricade Treaty of 1906.
 Each season the Lake Babine Nation (LBN) set up weirs in accordance with the dictates of their annual Bal'Hat.
 This was centred around the annual sockeye fishery.
 It was a food staple as well and a much sought after trading commodity.
-Babine Lake is part of the long standing 'Grease Trail', a major trade route connecting coastal nations with the BC Interior.
+Babine Lake is part of the long-standing 'Grease Trail', a major trade route connecting coastal nations with the BC Interior.
 By this time, the HBC demand had reduced to 10,000–15,000 salmon annually.

 When the government failed to supply fishing nets, the Babines rebuilt their fishing weirs and resisted attempts by federal fishery officers to destroy them.
 The delivery of nets in 1906 ended the conflict.
 In 1907, a fish hatchery was built directly behind Old Fort.
 In 1908, the BC Fishery Commission recommended that the sale of native-caught salmon be prohibited.
 In 1917, the purchase of such fish became illegal.

 Fulton River Spawning Channel is managed by DFO and is an enhanced area of the Fulton River regulated in a number of ways to increase survival of the fry.
 It has been in operation since 1965 and has improved the sockeye runs long term stability.
 Stats are available on DFO webpage.

 In 1983, a salmon hatchery, which was re-established adjacent to Fort Babine, was successful in rebuilding Babine coho stocks, followed by chinook stocks.
 Since 2010, habitat monitoring has been the project focus.

 Fishing weirs have been reintroduced but are now used responsibly.
 Many Lake Babine Nation (LBN) members visit Fort Babine over the summer months to obtain their annual salmon supply, which is cured in family smokehouses.